Read Committed Transactions

 • Two doctors are on call for a particular shift, and both of them try to request leave for the shift in two concurrent transactions.

-• Under the READ COMMITTED isolation level, the write skew anomaly anomaly can potentially result in both doctors successfully booking leave and the hospital having no doctors on call for that particular shift.
+• Under the READ COMMITTED isolation level, the write skew anomaly can potentially result in both doctors successfully booking leave and the hospital having no doctors on call for that particular shift.

 The following examples demonstrate how to: